 It is clear that [Consumers Union] . . . made a thorough investigation of the facts.
 Scientific writings and authorities in the field were consulted; authoritative scientific bodies speaking for substantial segments of the medical and scientific community were investigated.
 The unquestioned methodology of the preparation of the article exemplifies the very highest order of responsible journalism: the entire article was checked and rechecked across a spectrum of knowledge and, where necessary, changes were made in the interests of accuracy .

 At about this time, Yiamouyiannis had a falling out with other NHF officials, left NHF, and founded the National Health Action Committee, which he described in its brochure as “a union of virtually every effective antifluoridation group in the country.”
-He also founded and operated the Safe Water Foundation.
+He also founded and operated the Safe Water Foundation, which in 1984 was renamed Center for Health Action.
 Without NHF support, however, Yiamouyiannis himself became much less effective.

 Yiamouyiannis also sued Marvin A. Schneiderman, associate director of the National Cancer Institute.
 In 1978, Schneiderman had testified as an expert at a fluoridation hearing in Pennsylvania and later criticized one of Yiamouyiannis’s reports during an interview.
 The suit was brought against him individually, but the court dismissed the suit because he was acting on behalf of the agency and therefore immune from individual liability .